stfkolev/vscode-experimental-extension/README.md

-# mypos README
+# README

-This is the README for your extension "mypos".
+This is the README for your extension.
 After writing up a brief description, we recommend including the following sections.

 ## Features